 The Ballinglen Arts Foundation was formed to attract renowned and emerging artists from Ireland and from abroad to live and work in North Mayo, where they could develop their work.
 This internationally renowned facility plays host to many visiting artists annually, who regularly exhibit their work at the Centre.

-The Ballinglen Museum of Art. which opened in July 2020, will showcase the huge Ballinglen Permanent Collection, a nationally significant collection of contemporary art created by visiting artists who have each donated a piece to the Foundation.
+The Ballinglen Museum of Art. which opened in July 2020, showcases the huge Ballinglen Permanent Collection, a nationally significant collection of contemporary art created by visiting artists who have each donated a piece to the Foundation.

 4. Things to do along the Céide Coast – Enjoy a picnic in The Shambles